-Throughout my career, I noticed that a 3D graphics visualization in the corner of a sheet is more demonstrative than a big speech.”
+“Throughout my career, I’ve noticed that a 3D graphics visualization in the corner of a sheet is more demonstrative than a big speech.”

 “When the idea breaks, you just need to be prepared.
 A blank sheet of paper and a couple of pencils should do the job.”

-Until now, the giants of CAD and DAO (Data Access Object) software were mostly developed for PC-based platforms.
+“Until now, the giants of CAD and DAO (Data Access Object) software were mostly developed for PC-based platforms.
 Luckily we see a shift in this regard towards tablets.
 Shapr3D is a pioneer in this movement.
 Building and civil engineering consultants need this kind of intuitive and user-friendly tool to present their ideas effectively.
 It includes all of the practical elements needed in our line of work.”

 Like the article?
 Spread the word by sharing